The Bankrate promise

 What is an HSA and how does it work?

 HSAs are savings accounts that can be used to pay for medical expenses for those with high-deductible health plans.
-In order to be eligible for an HSA, your health plan’s annual deductible cannot be less than $1,500 for an individual in 2023, or $3,000 for a family (or $1,600 and $3,200, respectively, in 2024).
+In order to be eligible for an HSA, your health plan’s annual deductible cannot be less than $1,600 for an individual in 2024, or $3,200 for a family.

 Here’s how HSAs work: You or your employer can contribute funds to the HSA, which can then be used to cover your out-of-pocket medical costs during the year.
 Contributions are tax-deductible and the money can be invested within the HSA and grow tax-free.
 Withdrawals are also tax-free as long as they are used for qualified medical expenses, making HSAs a triple-tax advantaged savings tool, according to many experts.

-In 2023, the HSA contribution limit is $3,850 for individuals and $7,750 for families (and $4,150 and $8,300, respectively, in 2024).
+In 2024, the HSA contribution limit is $4,150 for individuals and $8,300 for families.
 If you don’t have any medical expenses for a particular year, the money can continue to sit and grow in the account without any withdrawal requirements.

 Using an HSA as an additional retirement plan